Witness Post: Neal Brendel

 Brendel and Rollings

-Opps, their is one other critical point.
-Yale is where Neal first met Pamela Rollings, the captain and star of the Yale Women’s Basketball team.
-Pamela graduated Phi Beta Kappa, summa cum laude from Yale in 1976.
-Rollings and Brendel met in their senior year at Yale, attended graduate school together and were married shortly after they graduated from Law School at UVA.
+Point of Note: Yale is where Neal first met Pamela Rollings, the captain and star of the Yale Women’s Basketball team.
+In 1976 Pamela graduated from Yale Phi Beta Kappa, summa cum laude.
+Pamela and Neal met in their senior year at Yale, attended graduate school together and were married shortly after they both graduated from Law School at UVA.

-The couple was married for 33 years.
-Together they raised two sons: Ross Brendel and Kurt Brendel, who are fine upstanding men in the Rollings/Brendel traditions.
+The couple was married for 33 years, before Neal’s untimely death.
+Together they raised two sons: Ross Brendel (Yale ’11) and Kurt Brendel.

 Legal Career in Pittsburgh and Beyond

-In 1979, fresh out of UVA Law, Neal Brendel arrived at the Pittsburgh headquarters of the firm Kirkpatrick, Lockhart, Johnson & Hutchison.
-Immediately, his career as an All American collegiate wrestler was evident to his work mates by his mere presence.
+In 1979, fresh out of UVA Law, Neal Brendel arrived at the Pittsburgh headquarters of the firm Kirkpatrick, Lockhart, Johnson & Hutchison (K&L).
+His life as an All American college wrestler and a rising rugby star was immediately evident to his workmates.
 As his K&L colleagues mentioned, “You can just tell he was an athlete, by the way he carried himself and walked the halls.”
-A recently published retrospective on wrestling at Yale dating back to 1903 featured Neal, the only wrestler in school history to participate in four NCAA championships, as “a man of class and humility despite being tough as nails on the mat.”
-Substitute “in the courtroom” for “on the mat” and you have an apt description of Neal’s legal career.

-Neal Brendel was elected to K&L as a partner, recognized for his smart, savvy, client-focused approach to the law.
-His law partner, Peter Kalis, said, “We were enormously proud that Neal represented his country in a sport that other nations had first mastered.
+In 1986 Neal Brendel was elected as a partner at K&L. His colleagues recognized him for his smart, savvy, client-focused approach to the law.
+His law partner, Peter Kalis, elaborated on Neal’s outside pursuits, “We were enormously proud that Neal represented his country in a sport that other nations had first mastered.
 How many law partners do you know who have been at the pinnacle of two sports (wrestling and rugby) in their native land?
 I knew only one — Neal Brendel.”

 Over the years, Neal and his partners diligently practiced law together.
 One colleague said, “He was unfailingly brilliant and courageous as we traveled across the US from courtroom to courtroom, often joined by our younger colleagues.”
 Because of the nature of the cases Brendel brought to the firm, K&L would typically be opposed by dozens of law firms, including some of America’s greatest firms: Skadden Arps, Simpson Thacher, Ropes & Gray and others.
 Chairman Kalis noted, “Our clients usually prevailed, in no small part because of the quality of Neal’s advocacy, his strategic and tactical thinking, and the team spirit that he infused into our enterprise.”

-About a dozen years later, Peter Kalis suggested that the firm should extend it’s expansion internationally, moving to open clients in the Middle East.
-Rising to the challenge, and after securing the appropriate domestic approvals from Pamela, Neal was off and running as the founder of the Dubai office.
-And as Kalis noted, “It was not without personal and professional sacrifice in the early days, where he developed from scratch an active international arbitration practice and earned the friendship, respect and admiration of a new circle of colleagues.”
+About a dozen years later, Peter Kalis suggested that the firm should grow more internationally, by moving to win-over clients in the Middle East.
+Rising to the challenge, and after securing approval from Pamela, Neal was off and running as the founder of the K&L Dubai office.
+And as Kalis stated, “It was not without personal and professional sacrifice in the early days, where Neal developed from scratch an active international arbitration practice and earned the friendship, respect and admiration of a new circle of colleagues.”

-Neal retired from K&L Gates in 2019, concluding a forty-year career at the firm.
+Neal retired from K&L Gates in 2019, after a forty-years.
 He continued working as a mediator and arbitrator until his illness struck him down.
-Neal was an avid traveler, naturalist, and sportsman.
-In his retirement phase he cultivated native trees and plants at the family home in Fox Chapel, PA.
+Neal was an avid traveler, naturalist and sportsman.
+In his retirement he cultivated native trees and plants at the family home in Fox Chapel, PA.
 Neal also enjoyed escapes with friends for bird hunting trips around the US and abroad.

 Neal Brendel died on August 25, 2021, after an extended battle with mesothelioma.
 He was 66 years old.